Police dog handler from Leeds who had to give up job he loved took his own life day before new role, inquest told

 Mr Atkinson suffered from arthritis in one of his knees as a result of an accident at work and his other knee also became affected.

-He underwent a knee operation in Apil 2017 , which was not successful and he did not return to work.
+He underwent a knee operation in April 2017 , which was not successful and he did not return to work.

 The inquest heard that after the operation Mr Atkinson's police dogs were reallocated, which upset him.